02 May Plywood, Particle Board, MDF, Hardboard… where do we go from here?

 What is it?

 MDF is a material that is made from mixing small fibrous bits of wood with resin and binding agents and then pressing them into panels of wood-like material.
 MDF is much denser and therefore much stronger than particleboard.
 Quality MDF is stronger and more flexible than cheaper plywood.
-Many times you will find MDF being used in place of plywood on some projects.
+Many times you will find MDF being used in place of plywood on some projects, of course for this they need to be cuted out the right way, and services like mdf cut to size london can be the best solution for this.
 Where MDF really excels is as a substrate for veneer, thermofoil, melamine, vinyl surfacing, or heavy lacquer paints.

 MDF is also used to make a lot of moldings.